New England should have done more before Tuesday's deadline

 2. Tyquan Thornton, WR

-NFL insider Albert Breer reported the Patriots were getting some interest in Thornton, a 2022 second-round pick who’s failed to do much of anything in three seasons.
-Former league executive Mike Lombardi hinted the Dallas Cowboys were interested in Thornton, too.
+NFL insider Albert Breer reported the Patriots were getting calls on Thornton, a 2022 second-round pick who’s failed to do much of anything in three seasons.
+Former league executive Mike Lombardi expressed the Dallas Cowboys were interested in Thornton, too.
 Instead, the Patriots kept Thornton, a healthy scratch in Week 9, in their receiver room.

 1. K.J.
 Osborn, WR

 It’s a stunner Osborn wasn’t dealt.
 It was an easy decision.
-The veteran wideout is playing on an expiring contract, has failed to produce on the field and created some controversy a few weeks prior when he expressed his frustration with his role.
+The veteran wideout is playing on an expiring contract, has failed to produce on the field and created some controversy a few weeks ago when he hinted frustration with his role.
 The Patriots reportedly received calls on Osborn for what likely would have resulted in a late-round pick.
-Why not get something — anything — for him?
+But why not get something — anything — for him?
 That’s the most perplexing of all of Wolf’s non-moves.